CultranDejanet - cultural transmission on network

 File Type Description Last updated

-CultranDejanet - cultural transmission on network.png preview Preview for 'CultranDejanet - cultural transmission on network' over 10 years ago, by Marshall Abrams Download
+CultranDejanet - cultural transmission on network.png preview Preview for 'CultranDejanet - cultural transmission on network' about 12 years ago, by Marshall Abrams Download

 This model does not have any ancestors.